prjct-alexandria/Alexandria/README.md

 This section explains usage of the software with the default configuration.
 If a configuration file is edited, values like ports and passwords may be different.

 ## Using docker compose
-All the different components can be started together using docker-compose:
+All the different components can be started together using docker-compose in the project root:

     docker-compose up

-After running this command from the project root, the UI will be accessible at `localhost:3000`.
-No extra installations apart from docker and docker-compose are required.
+For this, both docker and docker-compose (or a package that combines them) needs to be installed.After running this command, the UI will be accessible at `localhost:3000`.

 Note that this option will create git repositories for internal use within the Alexandria repository, which might be annoying during the development process.
 This option uses the `dockerconfig.json` file together with `Dockerfile` to correctly configure all ports and URL's.
 Changes to `mainServer/config.json` will be ignored using this option.